auerlab/fasda/README.md

 The differential analysis step itself has been problematic, however, with few well-developed tools available and many of them requiring fairly sophisticated R scripting for basic use.
+R is a wondrous tool for quick-and-dirty statistical computations.
+It embodies immense knowledge of statistics that most of us lack, and hence enables us to perform many statistical analyses that we could not do otherwise.
+However, Rscript suffers from severe limitations as a programming language, which partly explains the difficulties in using R-based tools.
+For application development, I choose to use a compiled language (and compare the results to what R produces as part of the verification process).

+Code maintenance
-Code maintenance has also been an issue, with even the most popular tools falling into disrepair at times and frequently presenting installation issues due to incompatibility with the latest version of R or other dependencies.
+has also been an issue, with even the most popular tools falling into disrepair at times, and frequently presenting installation issues due to incompatibility with the latest version of R or other dependencies.

 FASDA is a fast and simple differential analysis tool that